FDA endorses Johnson and Johnson COVID boosters - NewsBreak

 However, earlier this week, FDA scientists said they did not receive enough data in time to do their own analysis of J&J’s application for a booster, but the agency’s review of company studies raised some red flags.

-In its review, FDA scientists repeatedly noted the limitation of small sample sizes of many of the company’s studies.Lost your vaccination card?
-Here’s what to do
+In its review, FDA scientists repeatedly noted the limitation of small sample sizes of many of the company’s studies.White House urges states to prepare to vaccinate kids 5-11

 They noted that data J&J used to support administering a booster six months after the initial shot relied on a test to measure immune response that has not been validated and was possibly not sensitive enough.